tataata/demos-bootstrap/assignment/assignment-readme.md

 ### Task

-When you have responsive layout of the landing page ready, gather feedback from minimum 2 peers.
+When you have a responsive layout of the landing page ready, gather feedback from a minimum of 2 peers.
 Make adjustments if needed after the peer reviews.

 Customize styles of the layout: